JanHerca/urantiapedia/output/wikijs/en/article/Olga_Lopez/Luz_y_Vida_Online_2023_09.md

 Bulletin of the Urantia Association of Spain

-Light and Life — September 2023
+Light and Life — October 2023

 ## In this issue

-- Editorial – September 2023 — M. José Sánchez Santamaría
+- Editorial – October 2023 — M. José Sánchez Santamaría
 - Presentations of the XIX Meeting of Readers of The Urantia Book in Spain
 - History and teachings: Chronicle of the life of Jesus
 - Urantia Book Children's Guide: Jesus at Age 14
 - UBIS “In Focus” presentation series
 - XIX Readers' Meeting – Ciudad Real, 2023

-## Editorial – September 2023 — M. José Sánchez Santamaría
+## Editorial – October 2023 — M. José Sánchez Santamaría

 <figure id="Figure_1" class="image urantiapedia image-style-align-left">
 <img src="/image/article/Luz_y_Vida/LyV_2023_09/Editorial-10-23-1.jpg" alt="Editorial oct 23-1" width="350">